TrueNASTrueNAS Nightly Development Documentation

 TrueNAS uses the pam_mkhomdir PAM module in the pam_open_session configuration file to automatically create user home directories if they do not exist. pam_mkhomedir returns PAM_PERM_DENIED if it fails to create a home directory for a user, which eventually turns into a pam_open_session() failure.
 This does not impact other PAM API calls, for example, pam_authenticate().

-TrueNAS SCALE does include the customized version of pam_mkhomedir used in TrueNAS CORE that specifically avoided trying to create the /nonexistent directory.
-This led to some circumstances where users could create the /nonexistent directory on SCALE versions before 24.04.
+TrueNAS 24.04 (or newer) does not include the customized version of pam_mkhomedir used in TrueNAS 13.0 that specifically avoided trying to create the /nonexistent directory.
+This led to some circumstances where users could create the /nonexistent directory on TrueNAS versions before 24.04.

 Assign a public SSH key to a user for key-based authentication by entering or pasting the public key into the Authorized Keys field.
 You can click Choose File under Upload SSH Key and browse to the location of an SSH key file.